project-sunbird/sunbird-commons/ingredients/features-documentation/admin_about.md

 A system administrator is responsible for all activities associated with the rights and permissions of all users.

-CResponsibilities of a system administrator includes:
+Responsibilities of a system administrator includes:

 - Creating organizations